uctakeoff/vscode-counter/README.md

 ### Count in workspace

-* Open the command palette and select  `VSCode Counter: Count lines in directory`.
+* Open the command palette and select  `VSCode Counter: Count lines in workspace`.

     ![](images/count_workspace.gif)